Cantonese Pan Fried Noodles

 Pro Tips By Neha

-Make sure that the wok (or pan) is very well heated before you add the cooked noodles.
-Only when it is heated properly, you will get that perfect pan-fried texture.
+Ensure that the wok (or pan) is very well heated before adding the cooked noodles.
+Only when it is heated properly will you get that perfect pan-fried texture.

 Cook a thin layer of noodles at once.
-If you are making it in large quantities, then cook it in batches to ensure that the noodles are pan-fried evenly.
+If you are making it in large quantities, cook it in batches to ensure the noodles are pan-fried evenly.

-The sauces have a lot of salt in them, so add any extra salt only after tasting the ready noodles.
+The sauces contain a lot of salt, so add any extra salt only after tasting the ready noodles.

-Add in more veggies and fewer noodles to make a wholesome and healthy version of these Cantonese pan fried noodles.
+Add more veggies and fewer noodles to make a wholesome and healthy version of these Cantonese pan-fried noodles.

 Frequently Asked Questions